nuhptr/react-router-v7-countries/README.md

-# Welcome to Film Search App! 🎬
+# Welcome to Countries Search App! 🎬

 Build a React Router app with Bun and TailwindCSS.
 This app is a simple film search app that allows users to search for films and view details about each film.